Funneled Bayesian Optimization for Design, Tuning and Control of Autonomous Systems: Evaluation and results

 The main advantage of using Bayesian optimization to compute the optimal policy is that it can be done with very little information.
 In fact, as soon as we are able to simulate scenarios and return the total reward $\sum_{t=1}^Tr_t$, we do not need to access the dynamics, the instantaneous reward or the current state of the system.
-Furthermore, there is no need for space or action discretization, building complex features or \emph{tile coding} \cite{sutton1998}.
-We found that for many problems, a simple, low dimensional, quase-linear controller is able to achieve state-of-the-art performance if properly optimized.
+There is no need for space or action discretization, building complex features or \emph{tile coding} \cite{sutton1998}.
+For many problems, a simple, low dimensional, controller is able to achieve state-of-the-art performance if properly optimized.

-A frequent issue for applying general purpose optimization algorithms for policy search is that, in many problems, the occurrence of \emph{failure} states or scenarios results in large discontinuities or flat regions due to large penalties.
+A frequent issue for applying general purpose optimization algorithms for policy search is the occurrence of \emph{failure} states or scenarios which produces large discontinuities or flat regions due to penalties.
 This is opposed to the behavior of the reward near the optimal policy where small variations on a suboptimal policy can considerably change the performance achieved.
 Therefore, the resulting reward function presents a nonstationary behavior with respect to the policy.

 We have compared our method in three well-known benchmarks with different level of complexity.
 The first problem is learning the controller of a three limb robot walker presented in Westervelt et al. \cite{westervelt2007feedback}.
 The controller modulates the walking pattern of a simple biped robot.
 The desired behavior is a fast upright walking pattern, the reward is based on the walking speed with a penalty for not maintaining the upright position.
 The dynamic controller has 8 continuous parameters.
 The walker problem was already used as a Bayesian optimization benchmark \cite{NIPS2014_5324}.